 What's going on?

-Hey, uh, I just had uh a comment to make about the impeachment trial.
+Hey uh, I just had a a comment to make about the impeachment trial.

-I watch a show every night, and the other night you had uh uh Alan Dershowitz on there, and somebody asked, why don't they object to the statements that Adam Schiff's making?
+I watch your show every night and the other night you had uh uh, Alan Dershowitz on there and somebody asked, why don't they object to the statements that Adam Shift's making?

-And it's like I would love to see your crew, because I know they do a great job, put together the Adam Schiff lying show along with the Democrats, the the crying for impeachment that started, you know, 19 minutes after he was sworn into office.
+The next thing is, on your show every night, you'll have your little montage of Adam Shift and his lying and spewing the facts that are totally wrong, and it's like I would love to see your crew because I know they do a great job put together the Adam Shift lying show, along with the Democrats, the the crime for impeachment that started, you know, 19 minutes after he was sworn into office.

 We've done everything.

-I mean, honestly, I would I I could run it probably a full hour if you wanted.
+I mean honestly, I I could run it probably a full hour if you wanted.

 We're all over it.